 - By Air: Rajasthan is directly linked to Delhi, Kota, Jodhpur, Udaipur, Aurangabad, Mumbai and Ahmedabad of Indian Airlines and Jet Airways.
-The major international airport is at Jaipur-Sangner airport connecting to Dubai and some places in UK.
+The major international airport is at Jaipur-Sanganer airport connecting to Dubai and some places in the UK.

 - By Rail: Connected from Delhi by A/c Shatabdi Express.
 Other connections are from Ahmedabad, Secunderabad, Agra, Lucknow, Mumbai, Calcutta.

 - By Road: Rajasthan roadways run excellent regular service of A/c and Deluxe coaches from Delhi.